Fakur19/indonesian-online-transportation-sentiment-analysis/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4.  **Run the Jupyter Notebook:**
-    * Launch Jupyter: `jupyter notebook`
-    * Open the main analysis notebook (e.g., `sentiment-analysis.ipynb`) and run the cells.

-### Option 2: Scraping the Data from Scratch
-If you wish to collect the data yourself, you can use the provided `data-scrap.py` script.

-1.  **Follow steps 1-3** from Option 1 to set up the environment.
-2.  **Run the scraping script:**
+4.  **Run the data preprocessing script** (this only needs to be done once to generate the necessary files for the app):
     ```bash
-    python data-scrap.py
+    python preprocess_for_streamlit.py
     ```
-    *Note: This process can take a significant amount of time depending on the number of reviews and your internet connection.*
-3.  **Once the data is collected**, proceed with **step 4** from Option 1 to run the analysis notebook.
+5.  **Launch the Streamlit app:**
+    ```bash
+    streamlit run app.py
+    ```

+### Option 3: Run the Analysis Notebook
+This method allows you to review the code and analysis steps using the provided sample dataset.

+1. Follow steps 1-3 from Option 2.
+2. Launch Jupyter: `jupyter notebook`
+3. Open the main analysis notebook (e.g., `sentiment-analysis.ipynb`) and run the cells.

 ---

 ## Future Work

-- **Expand Data Sources:** Incorporate reviews from the Apple App Store to create a more comprehensive market view.
+-   **Expand Data Sources:** Incorporate reviews from the Apple App Store.
-- **Advanced Modeling:** Implement and fine-tune advanced NLP models like **IndoBERT** to potentially improve classification accuracy and extract more nuanced insights.
+-   **Advanced Modeling:** Implement NLP models like IndoBERT for more nuanced insights.
-- **Topic Modeling:** Apply techniques like Latent Dirichlet Allocation (LDA) to automatically discover hidden topics within user complaints and praises.
+-   **Topic Modeling:** Apply techniques like LDA to automatically discover hidden topics.